mintty/mintty/wiki/Tips.md

 ```

+## Terminal mode broken ##

+A terminal may yield broken output if terminal modes got changed.
+This is a common problem of all terminals and may affect all kinds
+of mode-dependent character display, as modified by auto-wrap,
+scrolling region and origin modes, inverse video, hidden cursor,
+various ways of changing the character encoding, and others.
+Likewise, the terminal line settings may have been changed for some
+application-specific reason and not properly changed back.
+These problem may arise particularly after
+* binary output to the screen
+* buggy output
+* incomplete output (e.g. after output of a file containing a ^Z with a DOS/Windows cmd tool like type or copy without /B)
+* irregular termination of an application

+To fix the state and restore proper behaviour, do one of the following:
+* reset most terminal attributes with a Soft Terminal Reset `echo -e '\e[!p'`
+* reset terminal attributes with a Full Reset `echo -e '\ec'`
+* restore interactive terminal line settings with `stty sane`
+* combine the above with `reset`

 ## Readline configuration ##

 Keyboard input for the **[bash](http://www.gnu.org/software/bash)** shell and other programs that use the **[readline](http://tiswww.case.edu/php/chet/readline/rltop.html)** library can be configured with the so-called **[inputrc](http://tiswww.case.edu/php/chet/readline/readline.html#SEC9)** file.
 Unless overridden by setting the _INPUTRC_ variable, this is located at _~/.inputrc_.
 It consists of bindings of keycodes to readline commands, whereby comments start with a hash character.
 See its manual for details.